Standard UI Layout

 UI elements in a window are arranged in a hierarchy (a rooted tree).
 Each element is responsible for the positioning and sizing of its child elements.

 By default elements use the standard UI layout algorithm, which is implemented by the system.
-If an element has the PBElement_CUSTOM_LAYOUT
+If an element has the PBElement_CUSTOM_LAYOUT flag, then it will be sent various messages allowing to implement a custom layout algorithm.

 For example, window elements (the roots of their respective hierarchies) have a custom algorithm that positions the first child element to match the size of the window, excluding the space taken by decorations like the titlebar.